 Students may register to vote using their university address or their permanent home address.
 If you choose to register to vote at home but want your ballot sent to your school address, you will also need to apply for an Absentee Ballot.

 Please take the time to register to vote – and once registered, please participate in the election.
 If you have questions or need information about voter registration:

 For all other county elections offices in Oregon:

 See the Oregon Votes page to stay up to date about important voter registration information and voter education resources.

-Learn about national and state elections and candidates and ballot measures specific to the state of Oregon for the November 6th election!
+Learn about national and state elections and candidates and ballot measures specific to the state of Oregon for upcoming election.
 Read the Oregon General Election Voters' Pamphlet.

 Want to Fact Check Ads and Candidate Stands?